LoopKit/loopdocs/docs/gh-actions/gh-errors.md

     * dev branch: the `Action`: `Validate Secrets` automatically creates a new private `Match-Secrets` repository if you don't have one
 1. In your fork of LoopWorkspace:
     * Run the `Action`: `Create Certificates`
-    * If this fails, click on this link for the most likely error: [Could not create](#could-not-create)
+    * If this fails, click on this link for the most likely [Error: Could not create](#error-could-not-create)
     * If that doesn't help, check all your <code>Secrets</code> and try again
 1. You are now ready to run the `Action`: `Build Loop`